lsst-ts/observatory-ops-docs/Simonyi/Non-Standard-Operations/MTCS/MTPtg/MTPtg-Configuration-for-MTRot-MTMount.rst

 Contingency
 ===========
-* If the procedure is not successful, report the issue in *#summit-simonyi*, inform the Commissioning Scientist on duty, and/or activate the `Out of Hours Support`_.
+* If the procedure is not successful, report the issue in #summit-simonyi, inform the Commissioning Scientist on duty, and/or activate the `Out of Hours Support`_.